Plant Hormones: Definition, Overview, Types, Function, Auxin

 • Stress Hormone: Improves plant tolerance to water stress through the induction of stomatal closure.

-Role Of Plant Hormones
+Role of Plant Hormones in Developmental Processes

 Plant hormones have a key role in many physiological processes, which include